Scottish Prisoners of War 1914-1918

 Jim Esson, freestyle wrestling world heavyweight champion of 1908 ('Big Jim Esson', Reddit)

-Among the deaths of Army Service Corps men, that of Sergeant James Esson on 15 Dec 1917, wrongly recorded as in the military hospital (‘Kriegslazarett’) at Le Cateau, Belgium.
+Among the deaths of Army Service Corps men, that of Sergeant James Esson on 15 Dec 1917.
+He is misnamed John and is stated to have died in the military hospital (‘Kriegslazarett’) at Le Cateau, Belgium.
 (NRS, Service Returns of Deaths, Minor Records vol.132, p.160)

 In the final months of the war the Spanish Influenza epidemic killed many POWs.
 On 3 November 1918, just eight days before the Armistice, and having served throughout the war, 2nd Lt Benjamin Johnston, 6th Battalion, King’s Royal Rifle Corps, died from pneumonia following influenza while still a prisoner of war.
 A native of Prestonpans, East Lothian, when Johnston joined up on 24 August 1914 he was a 27 year-old coalminer, married with three children and living in Musselburgh.
 It appears that his abilities and previous good service as a peacetime soldier in the 2nd Battalion, Royal Scots, saw his rapid promotion to sergeant in the regiment’s 12th Battalion.
 Johnston landed in France in May 1915 and on 26 September was gassed during the Battle of Loos.
 He continued with the battalion until March 1917, when he was sent for officer training.
 Six months later he was commissioned as a Second Lieutenant in the King’s Royal Rifle Corps and posted back to the Western Front.